The LPC Playbook

 Our five easy-to-follow digital playbook modules include tactics for mapping local news and information needs, launching your civic media project, case studies, discussions, and engagement prompts that you can complete at your own pace.

-Users are eligible for up to $30,000 to support their Playbook-guided work.
-The ranges vary depending on which Phase of the Playbook they are applying for financial support, and the budget and needs of the individual or organization.
-We typically offer up to $10,000 per phase.
-See more details in the Playbook under “Additional Resources”
+Users are eligible for grant funding to support their Playbook-guided work across three phases (Listen, Seed, Cultivate).
+The ranges vary depending on which phase of the Playbook they are applying for, and the budget and needs of the individual or organization.
+We prioritize applicants serving high-need areas as identified in our Civic Information Index, including the Appalachias, the rural Midwest, Southwest border communities, the Southeast, and Tribal communities.
+We work to prioritize historically underserved communities in our grantmaking and typically offer up to $15,000-$20,000 per Playbook phase.

 LPC Coaching & Mentorship